ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 functionality to produce this output.
 As explain in the next section, you are invited to add all of the missing features and ensure that `square` produces the expected output.
-Once the program is working correctly, you should also try to use if and specify a file that is not available on your computer!
+Once the program is working correctly, you should also try to use it when specifying a file that is not available on your computer!
 For instance, if you run it with the command `poetry run square --approach for --dir input --file numberswrong.txt` then it will not perform the number squaring and instead produce the following output: